Current Location | Home |

 - Annually, the Maricopa County Assessor determines the “Full Cash” and “Limited Property” values used to determine the assessed values on the tax bill calculations.

-- Annually, the tax rate is calculated based on the tax levy and assessed values.
+- Annually, the tax rate is calculated based on the tax levy for each taxing authority and assessed values by the County Assessor.

 - Tax Levy: The total amount that will be billed in property taxes.